 Infrared sauna maintenance is quick and easy, so don’t worry about spending large amounts of time to clean.
 Taking the little steps after each use will minimize your work even more, so make the above sauna cleaning tips a habit.

-With the proper care and attention, your Jacuzzi® infrared sauna will give you stellar performance for years to come.
+With the proper care and attention, your Clearlight® infrared sauna will give you stellar performance for years to come.
 Make your sauna cleaning easier by taking the small steps along the way to prevent any issues from forming.
 Learning how to clean a sauna takes no time at all, and has long-lasting results.